fluree/docs.flur.ee/src/content/0.15.0/docs/query/analytical-query.md

 Additional Modifiers

 1. `as`: `as` can be wrapped around the ENTIRE aggregate function to rename the result for this aggregate.
-This renaming only applies to how the results are displayed if pretty-printed.
+This renaming only applies to how the results are displayed if pretty printed.
 For example, `(as (sum ?nums) ?sum)`.

 2. `distinct`: If you want an aggregate function to only apply to the set of distinct values, you can wrap `distinct` around the variable.
 For example, `(variance (distinct ?nums))` or  `(as (sum (distinct ?nums)) ?sum)`.